 We run a range of activities for artists and producers across England who live and work outside London.
 Some take place at the Young Vic and others are run in association with theatres and organisations we are either touring work to or have ongoing relationships with.
 We will also continue to run sessions online through Zoom.
-Through Reach Out project we have a Go See fund so that if you live and work outside of London (in England) we can provide financial support to cover travel and accommodation expenses so you can take part in Young Vic activities and projects.
-This includes Jerwood Assistant Director Program and Boris Karloff Trainee Assistant Program.
+Through the Reach Out project, we have a Go See fund so that if you live and work outside of London (in England), we can provide financial support to cover travel and accommodation expenses so you can take part in Young Vic activities and projects.
+This includes Jerwood Assistant Director Program and Jerwood Trainee Assistant Director Program.

 If I live and work outside of England how can I take part?Toggle